rive-app/rive-wasm/js/README.md

   - *onpause*: playback has been paused
   - *onloop*: one of the playing animations has looped (```LoopEvent```)
   - *onstop*: playback has stopped (when the animation completes if not a looping animation)
-  - *onstatechange*: state has changed in a state machine *BETA ONLY*
+  - *onstatechange*: state has changed in a state machine

-*Unsubscribing functionality is currently only in the beta release* You can unsubscribe from a single callback, all callbacks of a specific type, or every callback using:
+You can unsubscribe from a single callback, all callbacks of a specific type, or every callback using:
   - ```unsubscribe(type, callback)```
   - ```unsubscribeAll(type)```: if ```type``` is omitted, all callbacks are unsubscribed